f-klement/gothic-fiction-pattern-detection/extracted_interpretation_notes.md

 ### PCA and K-Means:
 The grouping into clusters shows an even distribution of topics into two groups with a smaller third party that has a much narrower distribution that focuses on a few specific topics, but their narrower focus is concentrated on some that carry exceptional weight on the corpus as a whole: 70 "Myth and splendor - Wealth and Castles" and 12 "Home Invasion - Domestic Mystery and Conflict", with 12 being particularly focused in its influence on a select few influential authors that stand apart:

-The importance of 70 might on the other hand reflect its weight on some of the major voices within the corpus, such as Hawthorne and Mary Corell.
+The importance of 70 might on the other hand reflect its weight on some of the major voices within the corpus, such as Hawthorne and Marie Corelli.

 Further important influences to investigate are topics 49 - "Departure and Music", 50 - "Myth, Nature, Wonder and Despair" and to a lesser degree 51 - "Disillusionment with Society - \n Resistance, Protest, Retreat".